Yacarreon93/training-test-react-with-enzyme-and-jest/README.md

 1.  react install enzyme and configure jest
 2.  react test against different react releases with enzyme
 3.  react shallow render a react component with enzyme
+4.  react find nodes from a shallow rendered component